SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 ## Container Constructors

-Each container Archtype has its own set of arguments that make sense for its constructor, but here are the general guidelines the apply to all of them.
+Each container Archetype has its own set of arguments that make sense for its constructor, but here are the general guidelines the apply to all of them.

 - Default constructor - this is generally supported where possible, though sometimes there are required items (like comparers or extractors) needed for a container.
 Sometimes these can be automatically inferred from the type 'T' - in which case you still have something like this.
   ~~~